The Honoris’ cutting edge purpose-built Medical Simulation Centre is located in the heart of Tunis, Tunisia.

 The new Centre will also, in the medium term, be available to external healthcare workers, surgical teams, practising nurses and researchers.

-The centre is equipped to international standards with four simulation types.
+The centre is equipped to international standards with four simulation Units.
 These include advanced mannequin technologies in a hospital setting, scenario-based simulations, actor-based simulations and cutting-edge virtual reality technologies.
 These are sophisticated forms of simulation that present real-life scenarios to students through VR headsets.

 This is an important component in Honoris’ pioneering approach to health sciences education in Africa and central to its goal of making a lasting impact on the quality of healthcare available to Africans.
 The centre will be managed by Professor Chedly Drizi, MD, a leading surgeon and former head of the B23 Surgery Department at the Charles Nicole Hospital in Tunis.